In This Article

-Ahead, Walsh breaks down the keys to figuring out the root of this fear and how to move through it—whether that means finding a partner or not.
+Walsh breaks down the keys to figuring out the root of this fear and how to move through it—whether that means finding a partner or not.

 Figure Out the Cause

 "In large urban centers, I think there’s a bias toward being single right now, but if you live in the suburbs or you live in family-oriented smaller cities and towns, being single is sort of the strange person in that particular group," she says.

 Make a Relationship Plan

 "What modern technological dating does is it provides people with too many choices, and when they have too many choices, humans rarely stick to one," she claims.
 "It makes it harder to commit and stay committed because there’s this feeling like there’s a bigger, better deal out there or fear of missing out on another better mate."

 Find Your Mojo

 "Work on your village," Walsh says.
 "Women have a unique ability to tend and befriend.
 They care for others, both generations below them and generations above them.
 They befriend and create large social communities."

-Along with finding your village of friends and mentors, Walsh thinks feeling good about being single is all about finding your mojo.
+Along with finding your village of friends and mentors, Walsh believes feeling good about being single is all about finding your mojo.
 “Volunteer, take a new class, take a wine tasting course, a cooking course, jump out of an airplane, join a community garden, please, carry a sign and go protest for something, just get involved with the world and something you haven’t done before and take a leap," she says.
 "Look at it as freedom to be you."

-No matter your relationship status, happiness is always within reach so long as you immerse yourself in the things you are passionate about and surround yourself with the people you love—whether that's a significant other or not.
+Happiness can be within reach so long as you immerse yourself in the things you are passionate about and surround yourself with the people you love—whether that's a significant other or not.

 Thottam I. 10 Online Dating Statistics You Should Know. eHarmony.